RomulusMirauta/Warcraft_Scripts/README.md

 <br>

 ### How to use:
-- Change the game speed:
+- Hotkeys for changing the game speed:
   - **Slower** - Press `F1`
   - **Faster** - Press `F2`
   - **Slowest** - Press the key combination: `SHIFT` `F1`